groucho75/CodeIgniter-CSRF-urls/README.md

 * append CSRF token name and value to the *uri* and return it (it uses *site_url()* )

 #### check_csrf_url ()####
-* append CSRF token name and value to the *uri* and return it
+* put this function in a controller to check the CSRF variables append in url against the values stored in cookie